brockfanning/brockfanning.github.io/_posts/2016-04-06-analyzing-drupal-contrib.md

 2. Look at the number of sites that are using the module.

     At the bottom of the project page you can see a general idea of how many live sites are using the module.
 This is a helpful thing to know that can save you time in your analysis.
 For example if a module is being used by 50,000 sites, you can at least be sure it's not broken, and it's probably not a performance killer either.
-Don't give up on a module just becaues less than 10 sites are using, but do keep that in mind.
+Don't give up on a module just because less than 10 sites are using, but do keep that in mind.

 3. Look at the date of the last commit